EricPedley/github-recommendations/README.md

 To view the live demo, visit [fluffy-glorious-armchair.glitch.me](https://fluffy-glorious-armchair.glitch.me/)

 Usually getting all the data takes a while; it takes about 1-2 minutes using my handle, `EricPedley`, with a degree of separation of 2.
 Speed was one of the biggest hurdles in making this project.
-I managed to get some speedup by making requests concurrently with Promise.all.
+I managed to get some speedup by making requests concurrently with `Promise.all`, and by caching requests in RAM on the server (which is why it's so fast in the demo gif).